desmos-labs/desmos/x/posts/spec/02-concepts.md

 Index within the post text at which the tag starts.

 ##### End
-It is the text's index that indicates the exact point where the tag ends and the last character where to parse the text.
+Index within the post text at which the tag ends.

 ##### Tag
 The actual value of the tag.
 It can be a user address, a hashtag value or anything else you want to emphasize in your post.